 As you likely know, human beings, particularly those with children, have a lot of belongings and they’re not leaving many behind.

-All of their precious items will be going with them as they start their newest journey and they’ll need some truckers to help them out.
+All of their items will be going with them as they start their newest journey and they’ll need some truckers to help them out.
 Often these trailers are dropped for several days while loading/unloading occurs — tightening capacity further.

 As such, demand for truck drivers pulling dry vans rises during July’s household goods season making it more difficult, and more expensive, to find a truck.